leanking/hyper-risk/deploy.md

 ## Step 7: Set Up Continuous Deployment (Optional)

 Render automatically sets up continuous deployment from your GitHub repository.
 Whenever you push changes to your repository, Render will automatically rebuild and redeploy your application.

+You can configure auto-deployment settings in the Render dashboard:

+1. Go to your web service in the Render dashboard
+2. Click on "Settings" > "Build & Deploy"
+3. Configure auto-deploy settings according to your preferences

 ## Step 8: Monitor Your Application